-The recipient of the Author/Illustrator Award will be announced during ALA's LibLearnX Conference in January 2022 during the Youth Media Award.
+Submissions for the Coretta Scott King - Virginia Hamilton Award for Lifetime Achievement will open each Fall.
+The recipient will be announced during ALA's LibLearnX Conference in January during the Youth Media Awards.

-For more further information on the selection criteria, please see the guidelines below:
+For more information on the selection criteria, please see the guidelines below:

-To view the official nomination forms for the 2022 Coretta Scott King - Virginia Hamilton Award for Lifetime Achievement, see the links below:
+The nomination form for the Coretta Scott King - Virginia Hamilton Award for Lifetime Achievement, will be available in the Fall.